inkbear/cctapp/docs/installation_aws.md

 ## AWS Platform Configuration

-Build the ec2 instances and install LAMP stack as per Amazon instructions
+Build the ec2 instances and install LAMP stack as per Amazon instructions.
+Use the LAMP Stack template if available.

 Make sure PHP is version 7+ and has the right modules.